 All B2B (business to business) service transactions between a Georgian business and a non-Georgian business located outside Georgia are entirely VAT exempt.

 These are not the only non-VATable transactions.
 Read more about what is VAT exempt here.

 No. Business registration in Georgia is indefinite and there are no annual renewal fees or procedures.
 Occasionally legislation may change which then requires filing of some paperwork.

 No. Our fee includes everything to get you started, assuming you have a permanent legal address in Georgia to register your business.
 If not, check out our virtual address service.

-Note: Remote applications rather than those made in person can incur higher fees, see pricing information above.
-You will also require a power of attorney and apostilled passport copy for each company director, if you will not come to Georgia in person.
-Physical copies of these must be sent to us, fees incurred for this process where you are located outside Georgia, are at your own expense.
+Note: Remote applications, rather than those made in person, can incur higher fees, so see the pricing information above.
+You will also require a power of attorney and apostilled passport copy for each company director if you will not come to Georgia in person.
+Physical copies of these must be sent to us, and any fees incurred for this process where you are located outside Georgia, are at your own expense.